 Deventer, Netherlands: Ecovia Renewables, Inc., a renewable chemicals company developing cost-effective biobased chemicals and fuels, was selected as a grand prize winner at the 2017 Imagine Chemistry Challenge finals for their submission "BioGel™ polyglutamic acid: a sustainable alternative to polyacrylates."
-The first Imagine Chemistry event, hosted by AkzoNobel and KPMG, invited start-ups and academics to find solutions to some of the top chemistry-related challenges the industry is facing today.
-One of 20 finalists, Ecovia's EcoSynth™ fermentation-based platform utilizes microbial communities to produce high value, based materials.
+The first Imagine Chemistry event--hosted by AkzoNobel and KPMG--invited start-ups and academics to find solutions to some of the world's top chemistry-related challenges.
+One of 20 finalists, Ecovia's EcoSynth™ fermentation-based platform utilizes microbial communities to produce high-value, based materials.

 Ecovia's lead product line centers around polyglutamic acid (PGA) chemistry.
 Termed BioGel™, formulations of PGA can be used for many applications, including formulation ingredients for personal care products, soil amendments for water retention, and super-absorbents in cores for infant diapers.

 "AkzoNobel clearly recognizes the needs and market opportunities for sustainability and green chemistry, and is poised to become a global leader in this area" says President and Founder Dr. Jeremy Minty.
 "We at Ecovia are honored and delighted to have been selected as a finalist and grand prize winner in the Imagine Chemistry competition."

 Winners of the competition received letters of intent to negotiate a Joint Development Agreement with AkzoNobel.
 Full story can be found here.